redhat-performance/badfish/README.md

 We're mostly concentrated on programmatically enforcing interface/device boot order to accommodate [TripleO](https://docs.openstack.org/tripleo-docs/latest/) based [OpenStack](https://www.openstack.org/) and [OpenShift](https://www.openshift.com/) deployments while simultaneously allowing easy management and provisioning of those same systems via [The Foreman](https://theforeman.org/).
 Badfish can be useful as a general standalone, unified vendor IPMI/OOB tool however as support for more vendors is added.

 ## Features
-* Toggle and save a persistent interface/device boot order on remote systems
+* Toggle and save a persistent interface/device boot order on remote system
+* Support for BIOS and EFI modes for interface/device boot operations
 * Perform one-time boot to a specific interface, mac address or device listed for PXE booting
 * Enforce a custom interface boot order
 * Check current boot order